The Master of Public Health (MPH) Program

 If I change my collaborating organization after I accept the fellowship offer prior to starting the program or during the onboarding process, what will happen to my fellowship?

-Fellowship applications are reviewed and selected based on both the applicant and the collaborating organization.
-Hence, if a selected fellow changes their collaborating organization after accepting the fellowship or during the onboarding process, the fellowship offer will be rescinded.
+the fellowship offer will be rescinded.
 The candidate may reapply to the fellowship program the following year with their new collaborating organization.
-The candidate’s new application will be reviewed in accordance with the program’s standard review process; the candidate will not be guaranteed admission into the program.
+The new application will be reviewed according to the program’s standard review process and eligibility criteria; and admission into the program is not guaranteed.

 What happens if the position with the collaborating organization is no longer available after the Bloomberg Fellow graduates?